yokarale/tci-flogo/samples/app-dev/Connectors/AmazonSNSSample/readme.md

 ![Runtime Execution](../../import-screenshots/AmazonSNSSample/RESTRequest.png)

 If you want to test the sample in the Flow tester then follow below instructions:
-Click on the SQSSend flow, click on Test Button -> create Launch configuration -> provide request schema in body parameter -> click Next button -> click on Run
+Click on the 'AmazonSNSPublishMessage' flow, click on Test Button -> create Launch configuration -> provide request schema in body parameter -> click Next button -> click on Run
 ![FlowTester](../../import-screenshots/AmazonSNSSample/Flowtester.png)

 ## Outputs